 Like dogs, some cats might pant after vigorous exercise or to cool off.
 “Especially in young kittens, we’ll see exertional panting,” Dr. Simpson explains.
 “After they run around like crazy, sometimes they will pant for a very short period of time.
 I have heard that outdoor cats can use panting as a cooling mechanism if it’s really warm outside.”
-If you suspect your cat is panting because he’s overheated, help him cool off by using the air conditioner or a fan.
+If you suspect your cat is panting or heavy breathing because he’s overheated, help him cool off by using the air conditioner or a fan.
 You can also give him a cool, damp towel to lie on.

 “I’ve seen a lot of cats [pant] when they come into the vet for their exam,” Dr. Simpson says.
 “They’ve been in the hot car, and when they get here they will usually pant briefly until they lessen their anxiety a little bit.”

 If your cat pants infrequently (for instance, a kitten who pants for a few minutes after running and playing hard), it’s probably nothing to worry about.
-But panting that doesn’t go away is a concern.
+But cat panting that doesn’t go away is a concern.
 “If it’s something that’s transient and just kind of goes away on its own, it’s less likely to be concerning than something that is persistent,” Dr. Simpson says.
 “Anything that’s persistent like that we’re always really worried about.
 Those cats should come in right away, especially if it seems like they’re lethargic or they’re not eating or anything else is off about their behavior.”

 “I always recommend that they come in for an exam so we can listen to their heart and lungs and make sure that we’re not hearing a heart murmur or anything abnormal with the lungs that would make us concerned,” Dr. Simpson explains.
 If the initial exam turns up anything abnormal, your vet might want to take chest X-rays or perform an echocardiogram, which is a special ultrasound of the heart.
 These tests help the vet look for an enlarged heart, abnormal heart function or fluid in the chest cavity.